dustinur/graphql-server-practice/README.md

 ## Getting Started

 To use Prisma locally, you need to have Docker installed on your machine.
 If you don't have Docker yet, you can download [here](https://www.docker.com/community-edition).
+Once installed, launch Docker desktop and keep running in background.

 ### Installing and starting server